 (2) ⌜y⌝ entails ⌜x⌝.

 To understand (1) we need to know what it is to be disposed to believe that x because y, and hence what it is to believe that x because y.
 We want to be appropriately liberal about this.
 We take beliefs to be complex functional states defined by their inputs and outputs.
 While believing that P is bearing some attitude—belief—toward some proposition—P—it need not be that the individual who believes P explicitly tokens to herself the sentence expressing P. An individual can count as having a belief that P by having a mental state which is caused by certain inputs (environmental and cognitive) and which causes certain outputs (cognitive and behavioural).
-Here, borrowing from our 2016) we say that a mental state counts as a belief that x because y, iff (a) that mental state is the output of a particular cognitive mechanism—the causal detection mechanism—such that what it is to be the output of that mechanism is to be a state that causes a range of cognitive states and behavioural outputs including seeking out [y] in order to increase understanding of [x], attempting to use [y] to manipulate [x], explaining to others, [x] in terms of [y] often by uttering instances of ⌜x because y⌝ and so on, and, (b) the environmental inputs to that mechanism include the obtaining of non-diachronically correlated facts, [x] and [y].
+Here, borrowing from the account we offer in Miller and Norton (2016) we say that a mental state counts as a belief that x because y, iff (a) that mental state is the output of a particular cognitive mechanism—the causal detection mechanism—such that what it is to be the output of that mechanism is to be a state that causes a range of cognitive states and behavioural outputs including seeking out [y] in order to increase understanding of [x], attempting to use [y] to manipulate [x], explaining to others, [x] in terms of [y] often by uttering instances of ⌜x because y⌝ and so on, and, (b) the environmental inputs to that mechanism include the obtaining of non-diachronically correlated facts, [x] and [y].
 What unites the belief that x because y, (the belief about causal explanation) and the belief that x because y, (the belief about metaphysical explanation) is their outputs—the behavioural tendencies in which they issue—as well as the mechanism that produces those outputs—the causal detection mechanism.
 What distinguishes them is their inputs.
 A belief counts as being a belief about metaphysical explanation if the inputs to which it is sensitive are non-diachronically correlated facts.
 Since our aim is to provide truth conditions for ⌜x because y⌝, not to provide a reductive account of metaphysical explanation that does not appeal to notion of explanation more broadly, we assume that there are beliefs of the form x because y.
 Then we say that an individual is disposed to believe that x because y, iff, were that individual to entertain the question of whether x because y, she would come to believe that x because y.

 Moving on, (2) specifies that there must be a modal connection—entailment—between ⌜x⌝ and ⌜y⌝.
 Hence even if i is disposed to believe that, say, Socrates exists because {Bert} exists, since there is no entailment between ‘Socrates exists’ and ‘{Bert} exists’, (2) does not hold and ‘Socrates exists because {Bert} exists’ is not true at that centred world (or indeed, any other).
 Similarly, consider ‘the flower is scarlet because it is red’ assessed at a world centred on an individual who is disposed to believe that the flower is scarlet because it is red.
 ‘The flower is red’ entails ‘the flower is scarlet’ but not vice versa.
 So (2) is not met, and ‘the flower is scarlet because it is red’ does not come out as true when assessed at any centred world.